A multifaceted program that fosters the appreciation and development of culture and diversity through the arts from

 We work closely with our partner liaisons to communicate to teachers and administrators the availability of the program to approximately 30,000 students and hundreds of teachers.
 We also attend special events at our partner districts – like district-wide Multi-Cultural Day, assemblies and library events.

-- In our annual fall Cultural Arts Workshops For Teachers – unlimited amount teachers from our partner school districts can attend for FREE.
-Teaching artists at these workshops link to NYS Curriculum and connect with lesson plans and/or professional development for attendees.
-The Workshops typically start in October for a total of five sessions.
+- In our annual fall Cultural Arts Workshops For Teachers – an unlimited amount of teachers from our partner school districts can attend for FREE.
+Teaching artists at these workshops link to NYS curriculum and connect with lesson plans and/or professional development for attendees.
+The workshops typically start in October for a total of five sessions.

 2. DISCOVERY LENDING CHESTS:

 The Discovery Lending Chests program enjoys between 70 and 100 individual reservations annually.
 General classroom, Social Studies, Foreign Language, Art and Special Education teachers reserve the chests at no cost if they are in a Journey partner district.
 Also utilizing the chests are school librarians, PTA members reserving on behalf of their schools.
 Teachers can lead the students in inquiries of cultural facts, social standards and have students use enclosed manuals for their own investigative writings.
 NYS Social Studies standards are recognized and the Huntington Arts Council tries to promote availability of chests to grade level teachers and special area instruction.

 Journey partner schools also host visiting artists from various countries to dovetail with NYS learning standards and enrich the classroom experience for students.
 Artists perform in assemblies, classroom workshops or multiple day residencies.
 The visiting artist program is reserved for participating school districts.